diyab3/Demultiplex/Assignment-the-first/Answers.md

 ## Part 2
 1. Define the problem

+We have been given 4 fastq files.
+The R1 and R4 files have biological data (reads that were sequenced).
+The R2 and R3 files have indexes or barcodes which were attached to the reads to differentiate between them since they all came from a single flow cell.

+This is paired-end sequencing data, so every read from R1 should have an identical beginning of its header in a read from R4.

+If everything went smoothly, each read will have two identical indexes associated with it,

 2. Describe output
 3. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).
 4. Pseudocode